COMMON QUESTIONS RELATED TO THE SMOKE DETECTOR INSPECTION

 1. DO I NEED A CO OR CCO INSPECTION?
 A. NO. The smoke certification is all you need for the inspection.

 2. CAN I INSTALL BATTERY DETECTORS INSTEAD OF HARDWIRED ONES?
 A. NO. Building codes since 1977, require all detectors that were originally installed at the time of construction be maintained and up to date.
 If the home has hardwired detectors, then they must stay hardwired and be 10 years old or less.
 Homes built prior to 1977 did not have detectors installed and they can have battery only devices, one outside the bedroom and on each level of the home.
-See question 4.
+See questions 4 and 13.

 3. CAN I INSTALL BATTERY DETECTORS WITH REMOVABLE BATTERIES?
 A. NO. The new 10-year sealed battery detector must be installed.
 One on each level of the home.
-The detectors with 9v or AA batteries cannot be used in homes built prior to 1977.
+The detectors with 9v, AA or AAA batteries cannot be used in homes built prior to 1977.
 After 1977, we have encouraged and now require the use of the new hardwired 10-year battery devices (See Question 12), in homes with hardwired detectors.
 If the current detectors are too old or reaching the 10-year mark, they must be replaced with the new detector mentioned in above and in Questions 4, 5 and 12.

-6. I HAVE A LOW VOLTAGE SYSTEM, DO I NEED TO HAVE IT TESTED A. YES.
-All low voltage system that are not part of the original construction must be tested annually by a qualified service.
-At the time of a sale, the system must have been tested with the same year of the sale with no errors or faults per the NFPA 72.
+6. I HAVE A LOW VOLTAGE SYSTEM, DO I NEED TO HAVE IT TESTED?
+A. YES.
+All low voltage system that are not part of the original construction must be tested annually by a qualified service technician.
+At the time of a sale, the system must have been tested and monitored within the same year of the sale with no errors or faults per the NFPA 72.
 The NFPA 72 form is the guideline the tester must use and the NFPA 72 report is what we need to see.

 9. DO I NEED AN EXTINGUISHER?
 A. YES.
 The minimum required extinguisher size is the 2A-10B:C or 210 for short.
 The old 1A-10B:C or 110 cannot be used anymore.